 - NLP tip of the day: Managing your thoughts

-- Think of memory that you hold which is disturbing you
+- Think of a memory that you hold which is disturbing you

 - Close your eyes and relax and visualize the memory